Who is Ween?

 Gener's ex, and mother of his child.

-Chill out-It's about one particular Jew who's a real asshole.
+Chill out-It's about one particular peron who was a real asshole.
 Besides, Gener is a Jew.
+The kid dies tragically of a heroin overdose, as predicted in the lyrics.

 I find reggaejunkiejew offensive.
 What should I do?